-In model 2, where sociocultural factors were controlled for, belief that vaccine is healthy and having confidence in a COVID vaccine safety were still statistically significant predictors of taking a mandatory COVID-19 vaccine shot.
-Age was still the only significant predictor among the biosocial factors.
-Of the sociocultural factors, Muslims were 1.637 times more likely to take a mandatory COVID-19 vaccine shot as compared to their Christian counterparts.
-Likewise, Ghanaians who were concerned about the source of a COVID-19 vaccine were 1.474 times more likely to take a mandatory COVID-19 vaccine shot as compared to those who did not care where the vaccine came from.
+In model 2, where biosocial factors were accounted for, belief that vaccine is healthy and having confidence in the vaccine safety were still statistically significant predictors of taking a mandatory COVID-19 vaccine shot.
+Of the biosocial factors, Ghanaians who were between the ages 25-34 years were 1.345 times more likely to take a mandatory COVID-19 vaccine shot as compared to those who were between 18-24 years.